ZachGawlik/vscode-convert-object-to-jsx/README.md

   - Or use the `ctrl+,` shortcut

 You can change the keyboard shortcut by opening the Keyboard Shortcuts option in the command palette and modifying the entry for `extension.convertObjectToJsx`

+## TODO:

+- [ ] Provide setting to turn off converting to object shorthand
+- [ ] Provide setting to turn on converting to jsx shorthand prop={true}
+- [ ] Handle converting from a single-lined object with multiple entries